Norovirus - hospitalGastroenteritis - norovirus; Colitis - norovirus; Hospital acquired infection - norovirus

 Norovirus is a virus (germ) that causes an infection of the stomach and intestines.
 Symptoms include vomiting, diarrhea, and stomach pain.

-More about Norovirus
+More About Norovirus

-Symptoms start within 24 - 48 hours of being infected and can last for 1 - 3 days.
-Because diarrhea and vomiting can be severe, becoming dehydrated (dried out) is common.
+Symptoms start within 24 to 48 hours of infection, and can last for 1 to 3 days.
+Diarrhea and vomiting can be severe, leading the body to not have enough fluids (dehydration).

-Hospital patients who are very old, very young, or very ill are at the greatest risk of harm from a norovirus illness

 Anyone can become infected with norovirus.
+Hospital patients who are very old, very young, or very ill are most harmed by norovirus illnesses.

-This infection can occur at any time during the year.
-It can be spread when someone:
+Norovirus infection can occur at any time during the year.
+It can be spread when people: